 Don’t be blinded

 Use blinds to lower your home’s electricity.
-In colder months, open your blinds to let light in in the day, and close them to prevent heat loss at night.
+In colder months, open your blinds to let light in during the day, and close them to prevent heat loss at night.
 In warmer months, do the opposite: close them during the day to keep your house cool.

 Celebrate Arbor Day